ALWAYSOFFLAYN/LetThemDebate/README.md

 ## 💬 Contact Us

 For questions, suggestions, or just saying hi, feel free to reach out:
-- Email: hello@example.com
-- Twitter: @wsdc_debates
+- Telegram group: @wsdc_debates
-- Discord: Join our community server!

 Happy debating! 😊

 ---

 ### Final Notes
 Keep things fun, respectful, and educational.
+Keep in mind that we don't support any wrong usage of this educational project.
-Enjoy exploring new perspectives and sharpening your critical thinking skills with our platform!
+Enjoy exploring new perspectives with our platform!

 ---